TERREMEMBER/znbase/docs/content/stable/deploy/checklist.md

 - The default replication factor is `3`.
   - RF of `3` allows tolerating `1` machine failure.
   - RF of `5` allows tolerating `2` machine failures.
-  - More generally, if RF is `n`, YugabyteDB can survive `(n - 1) / 2` failures without compromising correctness or availability of data.
+  - More generally, if RF is `n`, ZNbaseDB can survive `(n - 1) / 2` failures without compromising correctness or availability of data.
 - Number of YB-Master servers running in a cluster should match RF.
 Run each server on a separate machine to prevent losing availability on failures.
 You have to also specify the RF using the `--replication_factor` when bringing up the YB-Master servers.
 - Number of YB-TServer servers running in the cluster should not be less than the replication factor.
 Run each server on a separate machine to prevent losing availability on failures.

-Note that YugabyteDB works with both hostnames or IP addresses.
+Note that ZNbaseDB works with both hostnames or IP addresses.
 IP addresses are preferred at this point as they are more extensively tested.

 See the [yb-master command reference](../manual-deployment/start-masters) for more information.

 ## Hardware requirements

-YugabyteDB is designed to run well on bare-metal machines, virtual machines (VMs), and containers.
+ZNbaseDB is designed to run well on bare-metal machines, virtual machines (VMs), and containers.

 ### CPU and RAM

 You should allocate adequate CPU and RAM.
-YugabyteDB has good defaults for running on a wide range of machines, and has been tested from 2 core to 64 core machines, and up to 200GB RAM.
+ZNbaseDB has good defaults for running on a wide range of machines, and has been tested from 2 core to 64 core machines, and up to 200GB RAM.

 **Minimum requirement**